Dundee United F.C. in the 1970s

 This page covers the seasons from 1970–71 to 1979–80.

 1970–71

 The club finished the Division One season in sixth place, missing out on European qualification by one place as rivals Dundee pipped them by two points.
 Aberdeen knocked United out of the Scottish Cup in the fourth round while the club failed to get past the League Cup first round.
-United were knocked out of the Inter-Cities Fairs Cup in the second round by Czechoslovakian side TJ Sparta ČKD Praha.
+United were knocked out of the Inter-Cities Fairs Cup in the second round by Czechoslovak side TJ Sparta ČKD Praha.

 1971–72

 The club finished the Division One season in ninth place, with Jim McLean beginning a 22-year managerial spell with the club in December 1971, taking over from Jerry Kerr.
 Aberdeen knocked United out of the Scottish Cup for the second year running, this time in the third round, while the club again failed to get past the League Cup first round.
 In the Texaco Cup, United were beaten 8–5 on aggregate by eventual winners Derby County in the first round.